MarianBusila/llm/image-generation/README.md

 Setup:

-- create `.env` file and set the OpenAPI key there
+- create `.env` file and set the OpenAPI key and HuggingFace Token
 ```
 OPEN_API_KEY={INSERT_KEY_HERE}
+HF_TOKEN={INSERT_TOKEN_HERE}
 ```
 - go to [Pytorch website](https://pytorch.org/) and select the combo specific to your system.
-The command generated helped in the setup of requirements.txt.
+Run the command.
 ![](img/pytorch-install.png)

 - go to [NVidia CUDA Toolkit download page](https://developer.nvidia.com/cuda-toolkit-archive) and download the version of cuda, you selected above.
 Install it.